aidanmacnamara/epiChoose/README.md

 # epiChoose
 Data-driven selection of cell line models and epigenetic comparison across cell types

+* 18/07/2017

+	* Working on ATAC data

+	* Current matrix lists

+		* As below, have added gsk_chip_filtered, all GSK data so far (with ATAC-seq added), size = 4 x 43 x 444967

+	* Looking at MDS distances for Projects 1-3.

 * 12/07/2017

 	* Current matrix lists